 Insurance for vaccinations in Luxembourg

 Luxembourg’s healthcare system is one of the best in Europe.
-It has a high level of funding from the state, covering each resident with basic medical coverage.
+It has a high level of funding from the state, covering each resident with basic medical coverage as a result.
 In addition, all residents have the right to choose their doctor, specialist, and hospital.
 Private healthcare is also readily available in Luxembourg.
 You can also consult our health insurance in Luxembourg guide to know everything about the healthcare system.

 Vaccinations recommended by the Luxembourgish health authorities are free of charge.
 However, government-funded health insurance doesn’t cover vaccinations for adults.